-- (i) Convening fortnightly meetings in relation to Serious Offenders, public interest inmates and the review of escapees: see Sections 1, 4 and 5 hereof. - (ii) Convening four-monthly meetings in relation to High Security inmates: see Section 3 hereof. - (iii) Conducting regular review hearings for inmates appealing segregation or protective custody directions: see Section 6 hereof. - (iv) Conducting interviews with Serious Offenders approaching the expiry of their non-parole periods at correctional centres: see Section 2 hereof. - (v) Providing reports to the State Parole Authority in respect of Serious Offenders: see Section 8 hereof. - (vi) Providing Reports to the Supreme Court of NSW in respect of Serious Offenders seeking that the Court re-determine their Life sentence: see Section 7 hereof.
+- (i) Convening fortnightly meetings in relation to Serious Offenders: see Section 1 hereof. - (ii) Convening monthly meetings in relation to public interest inmates and the review of escapes: see Sections 4 and 5 hereof. - (iii) Convening four-monthly meetings in relation to High Security inmates: see Section 3 hereof. - (iv) Conducting regular review hearings for inmates appealing segregation or protective custody directions: see Section 6 hereof. - (v) Conducting interviews with Serious Offenders approaching the expiry of their non-parole periods: see Section 2 hereof. - (vi) Providing reports to the State Parole Authority in respect of Serious Offenders: see Section 7 hereof. - (vii) Providing reports to the Commonwealth Attorney General in respect of Serious Offenders serving federal sentences: see Section 8 hereof. - (viii) Providing Reports to the Supreme Court of NSW in respect of Serious Offenders seeking that the Court re-determine their Life sentence: see Section 9 hereof.

 However, merely to state these statutory functions of the Council does not convey a complete picture of the Council's activities.
-For example, the Council's secretariat on a daily basis deals with an extremely wide range of written and telephone enquiries from correctional centres, Corrections Intelligence Group, the legal profession and inmates and their families.
+For example, the Council's secretariat on a daily basis deals with an extremely wide range of written and telephone enquiries from correctional centres, programs staff, Corrections Intelligence Group, the legal profession and inmates and their families.
 There is regular contact with the Courts because of the statutory requirement that Council must have regard to the remarks of the sentencing Judge (and therefore the necessity of obtaining a copy of those remarks in each case), and the need to keep itself apprised of the results of relevant appeals to the Court of Criminal Appeal.
 The Council is in frequent contact with Justice Health seeking advice and medical reports, and, from time to time, with the Mental Health Review Tribunal as a result of the shared responsibility in respect of Serious Offenders who are also forensic patients under the Mental Health legislation.

-DURING 2014
+DURING 2015